 This is where the fun comes in.

-- Near XYZ – travel is destination based.
-This means that people want to stay close to certain attractions, or they want to map out their trips in relation to these landmarks.
+- Near XYZ – travel is destination-based.
+This means that people want to stay close to certain attractions, or they want to map out their trips concerning these landmarks.
 You can invest in one landmark to see if it will drive the traffic that you are looking for.
-You need to be careful, because some of the big spenders (slots 1- 4 on the top of the page) are the OTA’s.
+It would be best if you were careful because some of the big spenders (slots 1- 4 on the top of the page) are the OTAs.

-- What is the reason that you call your hotel “boutique?”
+- What is the reason that you call your hotel "boutique?"
 Emphasize that here, and own that word.
-The keyword could look something like this: pet friendly hotels [name your city].
+The keyword could look something like this: pet-friendly hotels in [name your city].

-Yeah, there is always going to be competition for these keywords, but creativity and relevance always trump the all-mighty dollar in Googles eyes.
+Yeah, there is always going to be competition for these keywords, but creativity and relevance always trump the all-mighty dollar in Google's eyes.
 Figure out if you are offering what the customer wants.
-If you are, make sure that you are highlighting those aspects in your website.
+If you are, make sure that you are highlighting those aspects on your website.

-You should also remember that the remaining percentage of keywords are a test.
+It would be best if you also remembered that the remaining percentage of keywords is a test.
 This is your chance to prove your theories.
 You might be wrong in your assumptions, but you will only know if you try them out.
 We are smarter than we think, but it is the fear of being wrong that prevents us from taking those risks.
 Take this calculated (semi-safe) risk and see what happens.

 Did you like what you read?
-If so, feel free to subscribe to our newsletter in the right sidebar.
-Check the appropriate box to get tailored content.
+If so, feel free to subscribe to our newsletter.